 Trekking is always from city life and medical help is not easy to get it.
-When heading for an adventurous trip sticking to trekking guidelines and tips is mandatory.
+When heading for an adventurous trip sticking to trekking guidelines and tips are mandatory.
 These are some of the simple tips which cater to useful information about fitness training, packing and health precautions for the trekkers that must be taken before and during the trek.

 Safety measures from the Himalayan Hikers